 People on Sunday (1930) Director: Robert Siodmak, Edgar Ulmer

-The film is remarkably enjoyable with extraordinarily captivating cinematography.
-It was a once in a lifetime collaboration between future successful Hollywood filmmakers: Robert Siodmak, Edgar G. Ulmer, Billy Wilder, and Fred Zinnemann.
-The film is a delight: filled with sunlit and hopeful scenes of innocence and joy.
+“People on Sunday” is remarkably enjoyable while lifting the veil on a people soon to fall under the spell of a hideous demagogue.
+It represents a once in a lifetime collaboration between future successful Hollywood filmmakers: Robert Siodmak, Edgar G. Ulmer, Billy Wilder, and Fred Zinnemann.
+This is a true delight, a feast of gripping cinematography.